-Similarly to fluctuation theory of L\'evy processes, the process $(R,H)$ is in general a simpler mathematical object to manipulate since its coordinates are increasing processes and provide information about $X$ at its running supremum.
+Similar to fluctuation theory of L\'{e}vy processes, the process $(R,H)$ is in general a simpler mathematical object to manipulate since its coordinates are increasing processes and provide information about $X$ at its running supremum.

-Next, we will explain how the process $(R,H)$ can be used to provide an alternative approach to those methods proposed by \cite{beC}, \cite{BeY}, and \cite{CCh} with regard to establishing the existence of entrance laws for pssMp.
-Working with the process $(R,H)$ has the advantage that it allows us to give an explanation of the necessary and sufficient conditions for the existence of entrance laws and in doing so we are able to remove an extra assumption in the main Theorem of \cite{CCh} as well as establish a general formula for the entrance law at $0$ for $X,$ thereby answering an open question from \cite{CCh}.
+Next, we will explain how the process $(R,H)$ can be used to provide an alternative approach to those methods proposed by~\cite{beC,BeY} and~\cite{CCh} with regard to establishing the existence of entrance laws for pssMp.
+Working with the process $(R,H)$ has the advantage of allowing us to give an explanation of the necessary and sufficient conditions for the existence of entrance laws, and in doing so we are able to remove an extra assumption in the main theorem of \cite{CCh} as well as establish a general formula for the entrance law at $0$ for $X$, thereby answering an open question from~\cite{CCh}.